dotsara/timer/README.md

 # timer

-basic javascript timer
+A basic javascript timer with the eventual goal of building my own tabata (high-intensity interval) timer.